Shaun Teale

-Shaun Teale (born 10 March 1964 in Southport) is an English football manager and former professional footballer.
+Shaun Teale (born 10 March 1964) is an English football manager and former professional footballer.

 He played as a defender from 1983 until 2004 and was notably part of the League Cup winning team of Aston Villa in 1994.He also played in the Football League for AFC Bournemouth, Tranmere Rovers, Preston North End and Carlisle United, the Scottish Premier League for Motherwell.
 As well as having a spell in Hong Kong with Sing Tao he has played at a Non-league level for Weymouth, Southport, Burscough and Northwich Victoria before moving into management with the two latter clubs, as well as having a spell in charge of Chorley.

 Playing career

 He was a central defender who joined AFC Bournemouth from non-league Weymouth for £50,000 in 1989.
 He spent three seasons at Bournemouth before moving to Aston Villa in July 1991.
 He helped them finish runners-up in the Premier League in 1993 and win the Football League Cup a year later, before losing his place in the first team to Ugo Ehiogu.

 He moved from Villa to join Tranmere Rovers for £500,000 in the summer of 1995.
 He made his Tranmere debut on 12 August 1995 against Wolves and played in 29 league games for Tranmere in his first season with them.
 Whilst with Rovers he had loan spells with Preston North End and Sing Tao SC, before signing for Motherwell in August 1998.

 Teale moved from Motherwell to Carlisle United on a free transfer in February 2000, playing 20 games for the Cumbrian club.
 He then went on to join Southport, playing for them until the age of 40, before moving into non-league coaching and management.